nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The `Model`,

-* stores a `UserPref` object that represents the user's preferences.
+* Stores a `UserPref` object that represents the user's preferences.
-* stores the Task List data.
+* Stores the Task List data.
-* exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* Exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* does not depend on any of the other three components.
+* Does not depend on any of the other three components.
-* defines reccuring tasks in the following way:
+* Defines reccuring tasks in the following way:
   * Class `RecurringTaskOccurrence` encapsulates 2 Timing objects (start & end times) and a boolean to indicate if the occurrence is complete.
   * Class `Task` encapsulates a list of `RecurringTaskOccurrence` objects.
 In addition, it also encapsulates a